-This vegan pumpkin bread with cranberries and pumpkin seeds is the perfect breakfast or afternoon treat!
-Fragrant with pumpkin spice and chopped walnuts, it’s a must during fall.
+This vegan pumpkin bread with cranberries and pumpkin seeds is the perfect breakfast or afternoon treat.
+Fragrant with pumpkin spice and chopped walnuts, it’s a must-try during fall!

 Why This Recipe Works

-It’s also very easy to make gluten-free.
+Plus, you can easily make it gluten-free.
 Just replace the all-purpose flour with oat flour or a gluten-free flour blend.

 Dried cranberries add even more sweetness and they are the perfect addition to the pumpkin flavor.
 Chopped walnuts and pumpkin seeds add some nice crunch.

-- Coconut Flour – You could also replace it with all-purpose flour, but I highly recommend it as it adds some nice flavor and creates a great texture
+- Coconut Flour – you could also replace it with all-purpose flour, but I highly recommend using coconut flour as it adds some nice flavor and creates a great texture.

-- Flax Seeds – in combination with water they serve as an egg replacement (flax egg)
+- Flax Seeds – soaked in water, they serve as an egg replacement (flax egg).

 - Almond Milk – unsweetened.
-You could also use soy milk
+You could also replace it with soy or oat milk.

 How To Make This Recipe